Ink Chemistry: TLC, HPLC, Raman and the Video Spectral Comparator Workflow

 The working principle relies on the fact that different ink formulations, while visually indistinguishable under broadband white illumination, have very different optical properties at specific wavelengths.
 At 254 nm short-wave UV, many ballpoint dye formulations exhibit characteristic quenching (the ink appears dark against a fluorescing paper background) while others exhibit strong luminescence.
 At 365 nm long-wave UV, optical brighteners in paper show strong blue-white fluorescence, while iron-gall ink appears strongly absorbing (dark) because the ferric-tannate complex quenches the paper fluorescence.
 At near-infrared wavelengths around 800 to 1000 nm, carbon-black-based inks (ballpoint blacks, laser toner) remain highly absorbing and appear dark, while many blue ballpoint and gel inks, which are transparent in the IR, become nearly invisible, leaving only the paper texture.

 For document alteration detection, the VSC workflow typically begins with white light examination at multiple angles (coaxial, oblique, transmitted), then proceeds through UV (254 nm excitation, UV passband emission; 365 nm excitation, visible emission) and infrared (850 nm, 950 nm, 1000 nm) examination.
 If an examiner suspects a document has been altered by adding a character or inserting a line, the VSC will frequently reveal the alteration because the added ink was purchased at a different time from a different batch and its optical properties are slightly different.
-In a classic case type, an ink addition on a cheque made with a different formulation of blue ballpoint ink may be invisible in white light but fluoresce differently at 450 nm blue excitation compared to the surrounding authentic text, clearly marking the added zero or digit in the VSC image.
+An ink addition on a cheque made with a different blue ballpoint formulation may be invisible in white light but fluoresce differently at 450 nm blue excitation compared to the surrounding text, clearly marking the added character in the VSC image.

 The United States Secret Service (USSS) maintains the International Ink Library, the largest dated reference collection of writing inks in the world.
 As of 2024, the library contains approximately 10,000 ink formulations from manufacturers in the US, Europe, and Asia, each catalogued with its year of introduction to the market and its TLC chromatographic profile.
 The library began in 1968 and has been maintained continuously, which means that for any ink formulation a forensic chemist can match to a reference entry, the Library provides a terminus post quem: the ink cannot have been applied to paper before the year the formulation entered commercial production.